GhasemHajianfar/CervicalSurvivalPrediction/README.md

-# Cervical Cancer Survival Prediction Model
+# Cervical Cancer Survival Prediction Model bade on PET Radiomics

 This repository contains code for predicting survival outcomes in cervical cancer patients using an ensemble of machine learning models.